top of page

 It’s cool to share what you’ve learned!
 By making sure anyone who takes care of your baby — including family members, babysitters or daycare providers — is aware of safe sleep practices, you’re keeping your baby safe, even when you’re not with them.

-Check out this guide for more safe-sleeping tips so you can ensure your baby sleeps safely and comfortably.
+Check out this guide (and here for the Spanish version) for more safe-sleeping tips so you can ensure your baby sleeps safely and comfortably.
 By following these best practices and consulting your pediatrician with any concerns or questions about your baby’s sleep habits, you’re doing everything you can to keep your baby healthy and safe.

 And don’t forget — you need good sleep too!
 A healthy parent makes for a healthy baby.